chuv13/vinnymarquez/_posts/2012-09-21-a-years-worth-of-improvements.md

 author: John Vinny "Basti" Marquez
 layout: post
 permalink: /blog/2012/09/21/a-years-worth-of-improvements/
-#categories:
-#  - Personal
 category: blog
-tags:
-  - mint
-  - photography
-  - teaching
-  - ux
-  - winrt
+tags: mint photography education ux winrt
 ---
 <p class="p1">
   <span class="dropcap1">W</span>ow, it&#8217;s been a while since I blogged.
 Not that I have an audience but it&#8217;s really bad to be inconsistent.
-Anyway, I recently turned 29 (Thank You Lord for another year) and in� retrospective (as a scrum guy lol) I asked myself: &#8220;Have you grown this year?
+Anyway, I recently turned 29 (Thank You Lord for another year) and in retrospective (as a scrum guy lol) I asked myself: &#8220;Have you grown this year?
 If yes, in what areas?
 Was your growth substantial?&#8221;.
 After the dialog with myself, I jotted down all I could remember:
 </p>

 <p class="p1">